-Tender, Soft and lusciously Buttery.
-These amazing Lion House Rolls are always a family favorite!
+These amazing Lion House Rolls are tender, soft and lusciously Buttery.
+The BEST homemade dinner rolls and always a family favorite!

-Imagine your house being filled with the amazing aroma of rolls baking in your oven.
+Imagine your house is filled with the amazing aroma of rolls baking in your oven.

 Is there anything more amazing?

-Even if you’re a novice baker, you too can make these amazing rolls at home.
+Even if you’re a novice baker, you too can make this wonderful Lion House rolls at home.

 They don’t require a lot of baking experience.